There are so many different interior design styles when it comes to selecting an interior design style for your home decor.

 - Natural colour palette

-Savour the unrefined and raw with rustic interior design, perfect for a country house needing a revamp or the adventurous city dweller.
+Savour the unrefined and raw with rustic interior design, perfect for a French country house or farmhouse style needing a revamp or the adventurous city dweller.

 A large fireplace is usually the focal point of your room, with salvaged furniture that is bold and owns its space placed besides it.
 A worn brown leather couch or rough wooden chairs can complement the look.

-A colour palette of warm honey yellows and browns creates an inviting space.
+A colour palette of warm honey yellows and browns creates an inviting space with the rustic design.

 Decorate with industrial metal objects, handcrafted items, antiques, leather, outdoor finds, animal skins and throws for warmth.
 Use patterns sparingly though!